allydunham/aa_subtypes/docs/hclust_pca_no_sig_dynamic_cos.md

 Possibly also contains other positions where only C functions.
 Least selected against group is aromatics - maybe because the aromatic/sulphur interaction partially makes up for the disulphide bond?

 C2 - Selective for hydrophobic amino acids, and generally not surface accessible.
-These positions likely rely on cysteine's hydrophobicity and possibly contains the group of sulphur/aromatic interactions, as their characteristic pattern occurs in the mean profile and somewhat in the chemical environment.
+These positions likely rely on cysteine's hydrophobicity and possibly contains the group of sulphur/aromatic interactions, as their characteristic pattern occurs in the mean profile and somewhat in the chemical environment

 ## D - Aspartate